Kotlin/KEEP/proposals/stdlib/uuid-additional-versions.md

 ## UUIDv7 use-cases

-The distinct trait of UUIDv7 is the sequential order of generated UUIDS.
-That makes them especially useful as database primary keys, as entities generated at approximately the same time .
+The distinct trait of UUIDv7 is the sequential order of generated UUIDs.
+That makes them especially useful as database primary keys, as entities generated at approximately the same time will be stored close to each other.
 This locality trait enhances performances, as fewer pages have to be read from disk when executing many types of queries.

 UUID v4 generation, supported in the standard library, is based on purely random data.
 Thus, several v4 UUIDs generated in succession,